catamphetamine/anychan/docs/4chan.org/API.md

 	"capcode": "admin", // "Capcodes" are set for "priviliged" posters (admins, moderators, etc).
 See the "Roles" section.

 	// (optional)
+	"id": "Bg9BS7Xl", // Poster IP hash.
+Is used to identify posters on some boards like `/pol/`.

+	// (optional)
 	"country": "RU", // ISO 3166-1 alpha-2 country code.
 Can be used on "international" boards.
 	"country_name": "Russia", // Country name.
 Can be used on "international" boards.